 The Society of American Magicians was founded on May 10, 1902, in the back room of Martinka's magic store in New York City.

 Martinka's Palace of Magic was opened in the late 1800s by The Martinka brothers, Antonio and Francis.
 The 6th Avenue magic shop became a popular hang-out for some of the biggest names in magic.
-It even had a stage in the backroom where only "initiates" were allowed inside.

-"To promote harmony among those interested in magic, and to further the elevation of the art."
+"To promote harmony among those interested in magic and to further the elevation of the art."

 Dues in 1902 were set at $2, payable in advance.